 Do you feel like your financial goals are too far out of reach?
 Between the monthly bills, ongoing debt, unexpected expenses, and the rush of daily life, it can be hard to find the time and energy to focus on money management and long-term goals.

 But with a new year comes a new opportunity to learn how to improve your finances, so you can spend more time focusing on the things you love.
 It can be difficult to know where to start, so here are four simple ways to start improving your money management skills and reach your financial goals this year.

-1. Make a Budget
+1. Make a budget

 Start by filling out your personal budget worksheet and see how much money is coming in and going out each month.
-By keeping a close eye on your expenses, you’ll be able to identify any spending leaks, make necessary adjustments to save more, and prioritize where your money goes each month.
-Making sure you have a healthy budget is a great great first step to improving your finances.
+By keeping a close eye on your expenses, you’ll be able to identify any spending leaks, make necessary adjustments to save more, and prioritize where your money goes every month.
+Making sure you have a healthy budget is a great first step to improving your finances.

-2. Get Your Spending under Control
+2. Get your spending under control

 Once you have a clear picture of where your finances stand, it’s time to fine-tune your budget so you spend less than you make.
 Make sure to cover necessities first and get rid of any expenses that don’t add much value to your life.
 That way you’ll have more to put towards your savings and financial goals.

 There are plenty of money-saving tips and pain-free ways to cut back and improve your finances.
 Perhaps you could dine out less, reduce your energy costs, or if you really need to make a change, downsize to a smaller home.
 The savings could really add up over time and get you another step closer to your financial goals.